famibelle/AISeminar/ai_seminar_slides.md

 ---

-# Quiz: Neural Networks

-## What does the gradient descent algorithm aim to achieve in neural network training?
+# What does the gradient descent algorithm aim to achieve in neural network training?
   - A) Maximize the loss function.
   - B) Minimize the loss function by iteratively updating the weights.
   - C) Increase the learning rate.
   - D) Reduce the number of neurons in the network.
 ---

-# Quiz: Neural Networks

-## Which of the following is a key advantage of using reinforcement learning in neural networks?
+# Which of the following is a key advantage of using reinforcement learning in neural networks?
   - A) It requires labeled training data.
   - B) It learns optimal strategies through trial and error.
   - C) It is only applicable to supervised learning tasks.